A Guide To Monte Carlo Simulation!

 The return would roughly vary between +1% and -7% that also 95% of the time.

-Distribution is usually defined by the probability density function (PDF).
-It is defined as the probability that the random variable lying between an interval.
+The distribution is usually defined by the probability density function (PDF).
+It is the probability that the random variable lies between an interval.

 The area under the curve between the two points of PDF is the probability of the random variable falling within that range.

-Let’s say there is a deck of shuffled cards and we need to find the probability of getting 2 consecutive kings if they lay down the cards in the order they are placed.
+Let’s say there is a deck of shuffled cards, and we need to find the probability of getting 2 consecutive kings if the cards are laid down in the order they are placed.

 Analytical method: